 Although Colombia’s economy has been growing slowly but steadily, the market is still not so competitive, so the cost of hiring is still low.
-The benefit of this low hiring cost is twofold — not only do you have to pay less to hire Colombian developers, you also get the same professional quality software engineering from them that you would expect from a developer in the US.
-Thus, the cost-benefit is a sure advantage to hiring software developers from Colombia.
+The benefit of this low hiring cost is twofold — not only do you have to pay less to hire Colombian developers, but you also get the same professional quality software engineering from them that you would expect from a developer in the US.
+Thus, the cost-benefit is a sure advantage of hiring software developers from Colombia.

 The cost of hiring remote developers from Colombia

 Developers’ rates always range depending on the location, the experience, and the technical skills of each engineer.
 Here you can see the comparison of developers’ salaries due to the programming language and their seniority.